agersant/polaris-android/MAINTENANCE.md

 How to make a release:
-	- Make sure you are on the `master` branch
-	- Run `git pull` to avoid missing recent contributions
-	- Update the user-facing version number in `app/build.gradle` (the field is called versionName)
-	- Write changelog in `fastlane/metadata/android/en-US/changelogs/CURRENT_VERSION.txt`
+	- Write the user-facing changelog in `fastlane/metadata/android/en-US/changelogs/CURRENT_VERSION.txt`
-	- Commit and push changes
+	- Commit and push changes to master
-	- Run `git checkout beta`
-	- Run `git merge master` (there should be no conflicts)
-	- Run `git push`
+	- On Github, go to `Actions`, select the `Release to Beta` workflow
+	- Input a user facing version name (ignore the branch dropdown)
+	- Click `Run workflow`
-	- The 'Release Beta' job in CI will deploy on Google Play, update changelog files, bump the versionCode, and move `google-play-beta` tag
+	- The 'Release Beta' job in CI will deploy on Google Play, update changelog files, update versionCode and versionName, and move the `google-play-beta` tag
 	- When ready to push to production, run `promote_release.ps1`